Oxford

 Placement locations

-Clinical placements are located throughout the counties of Berkshire, Buckinghamshire, Oxfordshire, and Northamptonshire, and potentially beyond as required, and are allocated primarily on the basis of training needs.
+Clinical placements are located throughout the Thames Valley region of Berkshire, Buckinghamshire, Oxfordshire, and parts of the South Midlands including Northamptonshire and Warwickshire, and potentially beyond as required.
+These are allocated primarily on the basis of training needs.
 Therefore, trainees must be prepared to travel within this area, and potentially beyond as required.

 All Trainee Clinical Psychologists on the Oxford Course must be able to drive and have access to a car for the duration of the three-year training course.
 This forms part of your training contract and is an essential criterion for the post.
-Reasonable adjustments are made as required for those trainees with a disability that may prevent them from driving.
+Candidates must have a full UK valid driving licence by the point of interview (April 2025).
+Candidates unable to drive due to disability will be required to provide evidence accordingly.

 Travel expenses are given for trainees’ journeys to clinical placements where that journey distance exceeds the distance from trainees’ home to base.
 Expenses are also provided for required travel within placements (e.g., community visit to a client’s home).
 NHS travel expenses policy does not reimburse travel from home to base, however travel to placements is currently reimbursed subject to the NHS policy for mileage in excess of the usual home to base journey.